apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

     // This property in output object will contain a URL to the dataset containing Actor results,
     // for example: https://api.apify.com/v2/datasets/XYZabc/items?format=json&view=product_details
-    "currentProducts": {
+    "currentProductsDatasetUrl": {
       // Type is string, because the value in output object is a URL "type": "string",

-      // Identifies what kind of object is refereced by this output property.
-      // This is equivalent to "resourceType" in input schema.
-      "resourceType": "dataset",

       "title": "Current products",
       "description": "Yaddada",

-      // Define how the dataset URL is created, in this case it will link to the default Actor key-value store
+      // Identifies what kind of object is refereced by this output property (same syntax as "resourceType" in input schema).
+      // If used, the system will interepret the "source" and render the dataset in UI special way.
+      "resourceType": "dataset",

+      // Defines how the output value is created, using text format where {{x}} denote variables (same syntax as webhook templates)
-      "source": "{{actorRun.defaultDatasetUrl}}?format=json&view=product_details",
+      "template": "{{actorRun.defaultDatasetUrl}}?format=json&view=product_details",

       // Or reference a property from input object, the linkage will be checked for type compatibility
-      // "source": "{{actorInput.myProductsDatasetId}}",
+      // "template": "{{actorInput.myProductsDatasetId}}",

       // Optional link to schema describing the dataset, key-value store, or web server.
       "schema": "./dataset_schema.json"